kiratubhi/pps-programs/Welcome file.md

 5 x 29 = 145
 5 x 30 = 150
 ```
-## 14:Write a program to show even table
+## 14:Write a program to show even table.
 ```
 //To show only even table
 #include<stdio.h>